feraljuicebox/address_bleach/README.md

 effective for the purpose it serves.

 With that out of the way, most of my identification decisions and data were based upon reading portions of the 137 page Street Address Data Standard document provided by the Federal Geographic Data Committee, dated November 2005.
-There ma be a more current document, but this was the most relevant I could find in my research.
+There may be a more current document, but this was the most relevant I could find in my research.

 So...what does it do?
 It's a Ptyhon allows you to pass in an Address and perform a breakdown of its details.